maubanel/GMS2-Space-Rocks/waves/README.md

 ##### `Step 11.`\|`SPCRK`| :large_blue_diamond: :small_blue_diamond:

-Open up **tl_asteroid** and press the <kbd>Add</kbd> button and set the **Moment** to `220` (7.3 seconds).
+Open up **tl_asteroid** and press the <kbd>Add</kbd> button and set the **Moment** to `220` (7.3 seconds or 220/30).
 This time we will spawn the second rock 3/4 of the screen to the right, at its full negative sprite height and this time we will spawn the medium rock.
 We will set the speed to 2 (our starting speed for this rock, twice the large one) and send it at 80°.
 This will send it coming up from the bottom of the screen.

 ![spawn second rock in timeline](images/spawnSecondRock.png)